Pre-Nuptial Agreement: An Expression Of Adult Autonomy

 - In cases of one spouse being a big businessman or in any profession, a clear division of who will get what share may be done beforehand as well.

 - One can agree in a prenup about the details that each spouse may consider in marriage regarding important decisions or any responsibility that they will be sharing during the subsistence of their marriage.

 - To deal with the complication of the second marriage and the effect this re-marriage will have on the children or assets etc. from a previous marriage, a prenup clearly defining their entitlements can be entered into.

 - Ensures financial security of women, when it comes to India, where most of the women are house-makers, do not work outside the house.

-- A prenup is a good option for those would be couples too who live in different jurisdictions.
+- A prenup is a good option for those would-be couples too who live in different jurisdictions.

-- Often times, there can be an overlook on certain points that come to notice only on dissolution, since you have already agreed to be bound by prenup, nothing to the contrary can be done now.
+- Often times, there can be an overlook on certain points that come to notice only on dissolution, since you have already agreed to be bound by a prenup, nothing to the contrary can be done now.

-- Again, being an agreement regarding let`s say inheritance, you become bound by it, any personal law that may have applied or that could have been more beneficial for one of the spouses cannot be availed now(barring anything illegal, immoral etc. agreed to in the prenup.
+- Again, being an agreement regarding let's say inheritance, you become bound by it, any personal law that may have applied or that could have been more beneficial for one of the spouses cannot be availed now(barring anything illegal, immoral etc. agreed to in the prenup.

-- The very obvious con about prenup is since it is pre-marital, asking to enter into it is indicative (for many) of a lack of trust in the other spouse and the thought that the marriage can, in fact, break at some point, no forever (which is definitely not how you would want to start a marriage, it is a bond of trust.).
-Also, it somewhere in the mind fixes an idea of an impending dissolution of marriage.
+- The very obvious con about a prenup is since it is pre-marital, asking to enter into it is indicative (for many) of a lack of trust in the other spouse and the thought that the marriage can, in fact, break at some point, no forever (which is definitely not how you would want to start a marriage, it is a bond of trust.).
+Also, it somewhere in the mind fixes an idea of impending dissolution of marriage.